ovska/FlameCsv/docs/docs/configuration.md

 When reading @"FlameCsv.CsvValueRecord`1", setting the property to `true` ensures that all records have the same field count as the first record.
 The expected field count is reset if you [reset the headers with a callback](#skipping-records-or-resetting-headers).

-You can automatically ensure that all non-empty records written with @"FlameCsv.CsvWriter`1" have the same field count.
+This property also ensures that all records written with @"FlameCsv.CsvWriter`1" have the same field count.
 Alternatively, you can use the @"FlameCsv.CsvAsyncWriter`1.ExpectedFieldCount"-property.
 The property can also be used to reset the expected count by setting it to `null`, for example when writing multiple CSV documents into one output.

 ## Advanced topics

-### AOT
+### NativeAOT

 Since any implementation of @"FlameCsv.CsvConverterFactory`1" (including built-in nullable and enum factories) can potentially require unreferenced types or dynamic code, the default @"FlameCsv.CsvOptions`1.GetConverter``1?displayProperty=nameWithType" method is not AOT-compatible.